 CAAs for ELA and mathematics.
 These assessments are administered in grades three through eight and grade eleven to all eligible students.
 These CAAs are composed of approximately 29 test items that assess approximately 10 to 12 prioritized content targets per grade level, depending on the grade-level.
 The content targets were identified for each grade level on the basis of learning progressions and alignment with the grade level CA CCSS.
 These assessments include multiple-choice, constructed-response, and technology-enhanced items.
 Each content target is assessed by items that have been carefully and intentionally designed to assess a range of ability and performance.

-CAA for Science.
-This assessment will be operational September 2020 and is administered to eligible students in grades five and eight and once in high school (i.e., grade ten, eleven, or twelve).
-Note that all eligible grade twelve students must take the CAA for Science if they have not yet met the science requirement in high school by taking the assessment in 2017–18 or 2018–19.
-Regardless of the grade level at which the test is taken, students will take the test only once in high school.
-This new assessment is aligned with the Preliminary Science Core Content Connectors (Science Connectors), which are derived from the CA NGSS.
-The CAA for Science represents a new assessment format for students in that students may be tested throughout the school year, and assessment is designed to occur after instruction.
-Students may attempt each performance task only once, and the test examiner determines the best timing to administer the performance tasks, in relation to how they fit into the instructional calendar.
+This assessment is aligned with the Science Core Content Connectors (Science Connectors), which are derived from the CA NGSS.
+The CAA for Science represents a new assessment format for students in that students may be tested throughout the school year, and is designed to occur after instruction.
+Students may attempt each performance task only once, and the test examiner determines the best timing to administer the performance tasks, in relation to how performance tasks fit into the instructional calendar.

 Alternate ELPAC.
 This assessment will be the required state test of ELP that must be given to students whose primary language is a language other than English and who have been found eligible for alternate assessments by their IEP team.
 State and federal laws require that local educational agencies (LEAs) administer a state test of ELP to eligible students in kindergarten through grade twelve.
 The Alternate ELPAC is aligned with the 2012 ELD Standards via the ELD Connectors.
 The test design anticipates one assessment for two purposes: (1) the initial identification of students as English learners (ELs) or initial fluent English proficient (IFEP); and (2) an annual assessment to measure a student’s progress in acquiring ELP and eligibility for reclassification.
 As with the CAAs, eligibility for the Alternate ELPAC is determined by the student’s IEP team.